Tatar Canadians

 Tatar Canadians are Canadian citizens of Tatar descent residing in Canada.
-According to the 2011 Census there were 2,850 Canadians who claimed Tatar ancestry.
+According to the 2011 census, there were 2,850 Canadians who claimed Tatar ancestry.
 Most of them (1,245−2,000) live in Toronto, Ontario.

-Every year, a group of Tatar activists organizes Sabantuy festival in Montreal, which brings together Tatars and members of other Turkic diasporas from all over the country.
+Every year, a group of Tatar activists organizes Sabantuy festival in Montreal, Toronto, and Calgary which brings together Tatars and Bashkirs and members of other Turkic diasporas from all over the country.